Browse courses to find something that interests you.

 - Are developed by experts and focus on real-world requirements.

 Microcredentials are aligned with award course subjects in UTS postgraduate degrees.
-Successfully completing all assessment requirments rewards you with a UTS Microcredential Certificate of Attainment.
+Successfully completing all assessment requirements rewards you with a UTS Microcredential Certificate of Attainment.
 A UTS microcredential may qualify for recognition of prior learning at UTS and other institutions.

 How can microcredentials benefit you?